Luso-Leonese War (1130–1137): Alliance with Navarre. Fourth Campaign of Galicia (1137)

+After losing Celmes, Afonso Henriques dedicated himself to recruiting men, granting lands, issuing town charters, restoring of churches and monasteries and administrating justice.
+He made no incursions against Leon but headed south against and captured Ourém, in order to reinforce the frontier.
+He also granted asylum to dissenting Leonese nobles, such as Gonçalo de Pelaiz.

 In 1137, the King of Navarre died and was succeeded on the throne by Garcia Ramírez, who refused to pay allegiance to Alfonso VII and so war broke out between the two.
 Afonso took the opportunity to establish an alliance with Garcia and thus invaded Galicia once again.
-However, Alfonso VII was not alone: he allied with Ramon Berenguer IV.
 Upon entering Galicia, Afonso's army was joined by numerous Galician nobles attached to Portugal.
-The Count of Tuy Gómez Nuñez de Pombeiro and the Count of Límia Rodrigo Pérez de Traba were supporters of Afonso Henriques and sided with him, but the mayor of Allariz Fernando Anes vigorously defended his castle.
+The Count of Tuy Gómez Nuñez de Pombeiro and the Count of Límia Rodrigo Pérez de Traba were supporters of Afonso Henriques and sided with him, but the castellan of Allariz Fernando Anes vigorously defended his castle.
+Alfonso VII on his part was not alone, as he allied with Ramon Berenguer IV.

 Afonso returned briefly to Portugal to reinforce his army and then, heading towards the Sil River, the Count of Sarria Rodrigo Vélaz and Fernando Pérez de Traba faced him with their hosts but both were defeated at the Battle of Cerneja.

+Galicia was now open to Portuguese forces but then Afonso received alarming news from the south: threatened by the attacks of castellan Paio Guterres at Leiria, the Muslims commanded by Esmar were preparing to attack that castle.
+He therefore withdrew from Galicia to protect his southern border but was unable to prevent Leiria from being razed by the Muslims and more than 250 men killed.
+The castellan Paio Guterres avoided the massacre.
+A Portuguese detachment was also routed by the banks of the Nabão river.

-Galicia was almost entirely occupied by Portuguese forces until Afonso received alarming news from the south: threatened by the attacks of Paio Guterres, the Muslims, commanded by Esmar, were preparing to attack Leiria.
-However, informed of the defeat of his vassals at Cerneja and negotiating peace with the King of Navarre, Alfonso quickly went personally to Galicia with a small army and reconquered Tuy, Toroño and Límia.
-He subsequently summoned the Galician nobles and the Archbishop of Santiago de Compostela to pool their treasury and join him on a large-scale military expedition into Portugal.
+Informed of the defeat of his vassals at Cerneja, Alfonso quickly went personally to Galicia with a small army after negotiating peace with the King of Navarre, and reconquered Tuy, Toroño and Límia.
+He subsequently summoned the Galician nobles and the Archbishop of Santiago de Compostela to gather their forces and join him on a large-scale military expedition into Portugal.
+Yet the Galicians nobles avoided doing so.

 Strongly threatened both from the south and from the north, Afonso Henriques then went to Tuy accompanied by the archbishop of Braga and the bishop of Porto to propose peace to his cousin, the latter accompanied by the bishops of Segovia, Tuy and Ourense.
 Finally, Alfonso VII decided to accept the peace proposal of his cousin Afonso Henriques.
 This peace treaty was named the Treaty of Tuy.
 However, Afonso Henriques would ignore its terms.